amehlhase316/memoranda/DeliverableX.md

 ### Meeting Summary:

-> Add rows as needed and add the number how many meetings they attended:
+> Add rows as needed and add the number how many meetings for each team member:

    Name1 : Num Meetings